 The RatatoskrM3D simulation framework, developed at our chair, enables the exploration of 3D Networks-on-Chip (NoCs) and their emerging challenges.
 Its focus lies on heterogeneous 3D NoCs, which introduce complex design aspects such as varying router counts and clock domains across layers.
 The project provides diverse research and development opportunities for students in the areas of computer architecture, hardware simulation, and system-level design.
 Students can contribute to extending the simulator, modeling new architectures, and participating in 3D NoC research.

-- Research project or bachelor's/master's thesis
+- Research project or bachelor/master thesis

 - Supervisor: M.Sc Max Tzschoppe